MGXlab/genes_synteny/README.md

 #After the browser opens, select file "get_objects.ipynb"
 ```

-Run the cells one by one to produce the objects necessary to gggenomes (they are also given as example in this repository):
+Run the cells of the notebook one by one to produce the objects required by gggenomes (they are also given as example in this repository, in folder ```objects```):

-- objects/alv_seqs3.csv: contains sizes of genomes
+- objects/alv_seqs3.csv: contains lengths of genomes
 - objects/alv_ava2.csv: contains homologies between genomes
 - objects/alv_prot_ava2.csv: contains homologies between ortholog proteins
-- objects/alv_genes3.csv: contains the same genes as bjects/alv_genes1.csv, but with shortened coordinates and spacers (if genes are too far apart) for better visualization
+- objects/alv_genes3.csv: contains the same genes of ```objects/alv_genes1.csv```, but with shortened coordinates and spacers (if genes are too far apart) for better visualization

-The object alv_operons.csv is optional for gggenomes and indicates operon coordinates.
-It was written by hand for the files given in this repository based on biological knowledge of the proteins related to the phenotype of interest.
+Object ```alv_operons.csv``` is optional for gggenomes and indicates operon coordinates.
+It was written by hand for the files given in this repository.

-After you create all objects, you can visualize them with gggenomes in RStudio using script ```scripts/synteny.r```.
-The output will be figure figures/synteny.pdf and figures/synteny_tree.jpg.
+After you create the objects, you can visualize them with gggenomes in RStudio using script ```scripts/synteny.r```.
+The output will be figures ```figures/synteny.pdf``` and ```figures/synteny_tree.jpg```.

 # Taxonomy tree